Not-Nik/raylib-zig/ReadMe.md

 + DrawRectangleRec
 + DrawModel and all its variations

+Parts of these issue are resolved on the [workaround branch](https://github.com/Not-Nik/raylib-zig/tree/workaround)

 ## Building the examples
 To build all available examples simply `zig build examples`.
 To list available examples run `zig build --help`.
 If you want to run and examples, say `basic_window` run `zig build basic_window`